What Architects and Interior Designers Need to Know About AI and Living Wall Specification

 Does the irrigation system respond to live plant health data, or run on a fixed schedule?
 Can you provide automated reporting tied to WELL v2 or ESG metrics?
 What does the sensor-driven maintenance protocol look like in practice?
 What does the shop drawing process look like, and what's the typical turnaround?

 The practitioners who can answer those questions clearly are incorporating AI driven tools that will serve your projects better across the entire project lifecycle.
-The ones who can't are still doing beautiful work.
-Just with fewer tools to back it up.
+The ones who can't are still doing beautiful work, just with fewer tools to back it up.

 The Bottom Line for Specification